nopnop2002/Robotell-USB-CAN-Python/README.md

 # Trouble shooting
 Change the log level when the program starts.
-You can see transmit data.
+You can see receive & transmit packet.
 ![USB-CAN -python-LogLevel](https://user-images.githubusercontent.com/6020549/86876808-74bed880-c120-11ea-85d1-6502682dbbdf.jpg)